SmartPhone Software

 Node Detail Screen: Popup Menu

 This menu is activated by tapping the “Share” icon in the top right corner of the Node Detail screen.
-It provides a selection of actions, including temporary settings you can activate on your ClearNode.
+It provides a selection of actions, including temporary settings you can ENable and DISable on your ClearNode.
 These temporary settings will revert to the defaults when the node reboots.

 ENable/DISable ParrotMode: this mode will transmit back the last audio it received from your HT – useful for checking that HT and node are communicating correctly.